 Dwindling membership and a severe shortage of people able to serve the Queen and the Home Country – oh, and the Lord – as deacons.

-Not a new problem, this shortage had occupied the minds of these good Colonialists even before the darned Nationalists had taken over Colonial Rule in 1948 and the death of dear King George in 1952.
+Not a new problem, this shortage had occupied the minds of these good Colonialists even before the darned Nationalists had taken over Colonial Rule in 1948 and the death of their dear King George in 1952.
 Long gone were the days when the mayor or a few councillors might occupy these pews (and speak English at town meetings!).
 Everyone who was anyone now sat in the Kerk pews of a Sunday and listened to thundering donder n bliksem sermons of power and guilt (and what one could quite legitimately do to the sons of Ham) up the road.

 Part of the problem was those families who might cough up good English deacons sent their sons away.
 Hilton, Michaelhouse, St Andrews, Treverton.
 You know, good Church schools (yes, some of them might be Methodist, but one has to make do out here in the Colonies).
-These good schools cured them of any desire to spend more Sundays on cold, hard wooden benches.
+Trouble was, these good schools cured them of any desire to spend more Sundays on cold, hard wooden benches.
 So what to do?